African All Stars Transfer News and Rumours: Napoli's Koulibaly keen on Barcelona move | Goal.com

 Barcelona must seal Koulibaly deal by mid-July

-Kalidou Koulibaly has his heart set on a move to Barcelona but the club have just around a month to conclude negotiations with Napoli.
+Kalidou Koulibaly has his heart set on a move to Barcelona but the club have just around a month to conclude negotiations with Napoli, according to Sport

 Barca will need a few weeks to sort out their financial situation before they can work out a deal, but Koulibaly has promised he will join Napoli's pre-season preparations in mid-July if no progress has been made.